vlang/v/doc/docs.md

 In V, a string is a read-only array of bytes.
 String data is encoded using UTF-8.

-Strings are immutable by default which means their values cannot be changed like how it is in Go and Java.
+Just like Go and Java, strings are immutable which means their values cannot be changed.

-The following code will raise an error if you try to do so:
+The following code will raise an error:

 ```v
 fn main() {